Sepsis analysis today

 The answers lie within the blood sample.

-Yet their quality is inconsistent and often poor.
+Yet its quality is inconsistent and often poor.